 | Cohere Rerank v3 | ~0.5× Haiku per call | (per-document scored) | Re-ranking the top-N RAG candidates |

-(The numbers are illustrative ratios.
-Pull the current official Bedrock pricing page for the absolute values before quoting them in a proposal.)
+The numbers are illustrative ratios — pull the current Bedrock pricing page before quoting them in a proposal.

-What this matrix forces you to internalise: the difference between routing a query to Haiku versus Opus is roughly 12-15×.
-A workload that runs everything through Opus is paying an order of magnitude more than a workload that routes intelligently.
+The relationship that matters: routing a query to Haiku versus Opus is roughly a 12-15 times cost difference.
+A workload that runs everything through Opus is paying an order of magnitude more than one that routes intelligently.
+It is the difference between sending every letter by air freight and using the post office for the postcards.
 The architectural skill is matching tier to task.

 The cascade pattern (introduced in Part 2 and threaded through every subsequent piece) is the single highest-leverage cost optimisation available.
 The mechanics:

-The classifier is typically a small model — Claude Haiku is the default.
-Cost per routing decision: roughly $0.001 per query.
-The classifier's task is narrow: take the incoming query and return one of three labels (simple / standard / complex).
-A 50-word system prompt and a structured output format is sufficient.
+The classifier is a small model — Claude Haiku, by default.
+Cost per routing decision lands around a tenth of a cent.
+The classifier's task is narrow: take the incoming query, return one of three labels — simple, standard, complex.
+A 50-word system prompt and a structured output format is enough.

 def classify_complexity(query: str) -> str: